nlpTRIZ/jetson_docker_X_forwarding/README.md

 # Build docker image on Jetson Nano: GPIO, cam, ML
-Purpose : build a reusable image using docker to control GPIO pins, speakers and microphone for Jetson Nano.\
+Purpose : build a reusable image using docker to control GPIO pins, speakers and microphone with ML libraries for Jetson Nano.\
 Feel free to modify requirements.txt to install more libraries.

 **Installed libraries:**\